MichaelOC05/arr/journals/michael.md

+## September 16, 2022
+Fixed some problems with our signup as well as with the ability for other users to update my user information.
+Then relaxed.

 ## September 15, 2022
 Created a view that decodes the jwt tokens and returns the user information, used this information when necessary.